Lets Start With The Acai Berry

 The edible maqui berry fruit was documented for the first time in 1844 and at that time it was used to make jam, juice, and also used as a mild astringent.

-Of course these berries have been known about for generations by the Mapuche Indians who live in Chile.
+Of course these berries had already been known about for generations by the Mapuche Indians who live in Chile.
 They would often use them to brew a type of drink they call "chicha".
-Chicha is a light fermented alcoholic drink very similar to a good cider.
+Chicha is a fermented light alcoholic drink similar to a very good cider.

 And now its been discovered that maqui berries can also produce a fine red wine.
-So the next time you enjoy a glass of Chilean red wine you are also enjoying the wonderful taste of the maqui berry!
+So the next time you enjoy a glass of Chilean red wine you could also be enjoying the wonderful taste of the maqui berry!